charlesferreira/arctouch-upcoming-movies/README.md

 # Upcoming Movies

-Webapp for cinephiles and movie hobbyists (ArcTouch Code Challenge)
+Webapp for cinephiles and movie hobbyists (ArcTouch Code Challenge).
+You can try a [live demo](https://upcoming-movies-client.herokuapp.com/)*.

+\* *Please notice that the first request might take quite long to return, since Heroku puts the app to sleep from time to time.*

 ## Architecture